squarepupil/website-pages/src/pages/tuition.md

 mandatory financial obligations to enrolling (no textbook or uniform fees, for example).

-## Tuition

 Current tuition is $6,125 per year for the first child in a family, $4,595 for the second, and $3,450 for any additional children.
 Tuition is decided each year by majority vote of the Arts & Ideas Assembly, which consists of parents, staff, and students.
 As Arts & Ideas enrolls throughout the year,